dvltav/SonosESPPulic/README.md

 | Encoder DT | D4 (GPIO2) | Encoder B |
 | Encoder SW | D7 (GPIO13) | Push Button |

+### How the encoder works
+This was the hardest part as the encoder came with no instructions.

+Signal A changing tells the program:
+“The knob moved one step.”
+	•	When that happens, the program immediately looks at Signal B.
+	•	The value of B at that moment determines direction:
+	•	If B is HIGH, that means one direction.
+	•	If B is LOW, that means the other direction.

+So A is basically your “movement detector”, and B is your “direction indicator.”

 ## Development Environment Setup

 ### PlatformIO (Recommended)